 30 years ago I took the overnight train from Leningrad, as it still was, to Moscow.
 Our carriages weren’t luxurious but there’s something about strangers travelling by rail together, surrounded by snowy darkness, that creates instant bonds.

 The Orient Express’s on-board hospitality overseer Bouc comes closest to understanding this: “boredom plus anonymity plus constant gentle rocking”.
-Back then we were helped by the hot Russian tea the guards brewed for us, served in glasses encased in silver holders.
 But somehow the characters in this movie don’t gel (and I’ll say this whether you know the twist or not).

 “This crime is the murdering of a murderer.
 Who benefits?” says Poirot, but there are so many suspects I was surprised not to be interrogated myself regarding my whereabouts in 1934.